Tarsiciosh/EssentialFeed/README.md

 T) test_load_requestCacheRetrieval
 - create a sut and a store
 - execute the load command on the sut
-- compare the recievedMessages with the .retrieve message
+- compare the receivedMessages with the .retrieve message
 - add the retrieve command to the store (FeedStore)
 - catch the command by the spy (FeedStoreSpy)
 [load command requests cache retrieval]